Edmund Ætheling: Death

 Aelred states that Edmund died soon after his marriage, and John of Worcester writes that he died in Hungary.
-Bodleian MS Douce 296 provides further information.
-It is a psalter which dates to the middle of the eleventh century.
+Bodleian MS Douce 296, a psalter which dates to the middle of the eleventh century, provides further information.
 It includes a calendar of saints' feast days, and later in the century obits (death dates) of Edmund and Edward were added to the calendar.
 Edmund's reads "10 January: Obiit Edmundus clitus".
 Clitus is the Latin for ætheling.
 The date of Edmund's death is thus known, but not the year.
-He was probably dead by 1054, when Edward the Confessor despatched Ealdred, Bishop of Worcester, to the Continent to seek the return of Edward the Exile to England, and certainly by 1057, when Edward died a few days after his return.
+He was probably dead by 1054, when Edward the Confessor despatched Ealdred, Bishop of Worcester, to the Continent to seek the return of Edward the Exile to England, and certainly by 1057, when his brother Edward died a few days after his return.